mboljen/ffmpeg-tools/share/doc/ffmpeg-audioshift.md

 # ffmpeg-audioshift

-This script is part of the bundle `ffmpeg-tools` documented [here](../../README.md).

-## Description

-This script offsets the audio track of one or several video files.
+Delay the audio or video stream of one or several video files

 ## Synopsis